Alexander Isak: Newcastle striker wants to leave amid Liverpool interest - but what happens now?

 Neither of these players were being bought to play alongside Isak, they were bought to facilitate Isak's move away.
 And either of those deals would have allowed Isak to join Liverpool - but the failure to get Ekitike or Sesko has left Newcastle in a difficult situation.

-Newcastle feel that they have scoured the market but there is now a private resignation that there is no one else left for them to pursue as a top target, with just under two weeks of the window left.
+Newcastle feel that they have scoured the market but there is now a private resignation that there is no one else left for them to pursue as a top target.

 Right now, Newcastle need Isak.
 And it feels very much like in this current climate, Isak will remain a Newcastle player beyond the end of the transfer window.

 What will be really interesting will be if and when Isak returns to the pitch wearing black and white stripes.
-Newcastle fans called him a "greedy b******" from the stands during Saturday's 0-0 draw against Aston Villa - a match which showcased how much Newcastle need him.
+Newcastle fans called him a "greedy b******" from the stands during last weekend's 0-0 draw against Aston Villa - a match which showcased how much Newcastle need him.

 Sky Sports News' Keith Downie:

-Newcastle spoke last night about the conditions of a sale.
+Newcastle spoke in their statement about the conditions of a sale.
 There were two conditions.

 One, Newcastle's valuation of the player.